-Being iconic landmarks is not the only thing that links Sydney Opera House, the new Wembley Stadium and the Berlin Brandenberg Airport.
-Less positively, they’re all examples of Hofstadter’s Law, the sobering, self-referential rule of thumb that any task or project will always take longer than we expect, even when we take into account Hofstadter's Law.
-So, even when we know a project will overrun, and take that into account when planning, it’s still likely to miss even that extended deadline.
+They are clearly iconic landmarks, but what else links Sydney Opera House, the new Wembley Stadium and the Berlin Brandenburg Airport?
+Less positively, they’re all examples of Hofstadter’s Law, the sobering, self-referential rule of thumb that any task or project will always take longer than we expect – even when we take Hofstadter's Law into account.
+So, despite the fact that we know a project will overrun, and make provision for that when planning, it’s still likely to miss even the extended deadline.

-According to cognitive scientist, Douglas Hofstadter, we’re forever destined to underestimate the time things take.
-That’s why Sydney Opera House opened 10 years late, the new Wembley Stadium missed several completion dates before finally opening in 2007, and Berlin’s new airport is, well, still under construction in mid-2020, despite an original target opening date of 2011.
+According to cognitive scientist Douglas Hofstadter, we’re forever destined to underestimate the time things take.
+That’s why Sydney Opera House opened 10 years late, London’s new Wembley Stadium missed several completion dates before finally launching in 2007, and Berlin’s consolidated airport welcome passengers nine years behind schedule and nearly 30 years after the initial plans were formed.

 Delays on such a monumental scale might make us feel better about endless to-do lists that end up longer at the end of the day than when we started them, but they should also give us pause for thought.
 They’re an example of planning fallacy, an optimism bias well-documented by psychologists since the concept was first suggested by Daniel Kahneman and Amos Tversky in 1979.
 For example, when a 1994 study asked students to estimate how long it would take them to complete their final year theses, their average estimate was an underestimate by almost 20 days; only 30% of students completed within their predicted timeframe.

 Worse, we never seem to learn from past experience.
-When repeating tasks we’ve previously completed, we’re still likely to be over-optimistic about future outcomes, even if we should know that our optimism is probably unfounded.
+When repeating tasks we’ve previously completed, we’re still likely to be over-optimistic about future outcomes when we ought to know that our optimism is probably unfounded.
 The phrase ‘wishful thinking’ seems to have been made for our inability to estimate realistic timescales, even based on past performance.